openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 *******************************************

 You can hide subsections of your course until learners complete other, prerequisite subsections.
-If a subsection has a prerequisite, it will not be visible in the course navigation until a learner has earned a minimum score in the prerequisite subsection.
+If a subsection has a prerequisite, it is not visible in the course navigation unless a learner has earned a minimum score in the prerequisite subsection.

 .. _enabling_subsection_gating: